The Global Engagement Office is located in California Hall.

 Alice joined the Global Engagement Office in September 2019 after serving as Program Manager of the Tsinghua-Berkeley Shenzhen Institute (TBSI), a central hub of global research and education at Berkeley designed to promote global research collaboration and graduate student education.
 Prior to UC Berkeley, Alice worked extensively in higher education administration and admissions as well as in the private sector, promoting language learning and international exchange initiatives.
 Alice holds an M.S. in Global Studies and International Affairs from Northeastern University in the US as well as an M.S. in International Marketing from Sheffield-Hallam University in the UK.

 Katrina joined the Global Engagement Office in February 2020 after serving as a management consultant in the private sector for Dale Carnegie, a global learning and development organization.
-Skilled in cross cultural negotiation and international conflict resolution, she served as a civil mediator for the Los Angeles Superior Court system and as a policy analyst for the United Nations Educational, Scientific, and Cultural Organization (UNESCO) in Paris, France.
+Skilled in cross-cultural negotiation and international conflict resolution, she served as a civil mediator for the Los Angeles Superior Court system and as a project manager and speechwriter for the United Nations Educational, Scientific, and Cultural Organization (UNESCO) in Paris, France.
 At Pepperdine, Katrina earned a B.A. in Psychology with minors in French, Nonprofit Management, and Conflict Management, and then attended law school where she received a Master's in Dispute Resolution (MDR).
-Katrina is bilingual in French and English, and has traveled extensively throughout Europe, the Middle East, and Africa.
+Katrina is bilingual in French and English, having traveled, studied, and worked extensively throughout Europe, the Middle East, and Africa.
 Passionate about enhancing international cooperation, Katrina looks forward to more opportunities to facilitate global dialogue between UC Berkeley and its international partners.